 Information Primary Server Backup Server The server name or IP address local.server 10.16.1.2 The location of the Active Directory on the server Country/City/User Country/Company/User The type of connection used TLS (with certificate) SSL The server administrator sent the CA certificate in an email.
-CA certificate for primary server saved locally CA certificate for backup server saved locally The TCP listening port 389 (tls) 636 (ssl) Name of the attribute containing the user name userPrincipalName userPrincipalName The names of the attribute OPERATOR OPERATOR containing the user permission levels ADMINISTRATOR ADMINISTRATOR user name and the domain.
+CA certificate for primary server saved locally CA certificate for backup server saved locally The TCP listening port 389 (tls) 636 (ssl) Name of the attribute containing the user name userPrincipalName userPrincipalName The names of the attribute OPERATOR OPERATOR containing the user permission levels ADMINISTRATOR ADMINISTRATOR

-☐ Open the Device Security &gt; Authentication List dialog. ☐ To set up the device to retrieve the user login credentials from the first Active Directory , specify for the defaultLoginAuthList list the value 1dap in the Policy 1 column. ☐ Open the Device Security &gt; LDAP &gt; Configuration dialog. □ The device lets you specify the length of time that it saves the user login credentials in the cache.
-To cache user login credentials for a day, in the Configuration frame, Client cache timeout [min] field, specify the value 1440.
-The Bind user entry is optional.
-When specified, users enter only their user name to log in The service user can be anyone with login credentials listed in the Active Directory under the attribute specified in the User name attribute column.
-In the Bind user column, specify the
+☐ Open the Device Security > Authentication List dialog. ☐ To set up the device to retrieve the user login credentials from the first Active specify for the defaultLoginAuthList list the value 1dap in the Policy 1 colur • ☐ Open the Device Security > LDAP > Configuration dialog. □ The device lets you specify the length of time that it saves the user login crede cache.
+To cache user login credentials for a day, in the Configuration frame, Cl timeout [min] field, specify the value 1440. □ The Bind user entry is optional.
+When specified, users enter only their user nar The service user can be anyone with login credentials listed in the Active Dire the attribute specified in the User name attribute column.
+In the Bind user column, user name and the domain. ectory under